kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ### 8. Test the First Jenkins Pipeline

-Jenkins is ready to test.
-Go to the first pipeline's dashboard and click on `'Build Now'` button.
-The steps that are defined in Jenkinsfile can be seen visually.
-After that, make a trivial change on `'index.js'` and push it to `GitHub`.
-You will see that pipeline is triggered by GitHub.

->**Note:** Jenkins deploys a sample NodeJS application to Kubernetes.
-Application can be seen via `http://<JENKINS-URL>:30300/getpodinfo`
+You’ve made it to the final step!
+Jenkins is finally ready to test.
+Go to the first pipeline's dashboard and click `'Build Now'`.
+The steps that are defined in Jenkinsfile are now available.
+Simply make a small change on the `'index.js'` and push it to `GitHub`.
+The pipeline is triggered by GitHub and Jenkins deploys a sample NodeJS application to Kubernetes.
+The application can be found at `http://<JENKINS-URL>:30300/getpodinfo`.

 ![test-the-first-pipeline](./gif/test-the-first-pipeline.gif "Test the First Pipeline")

-Run the following command to watch the changes in Kubernetes while building process is running.
+Lastly, run the following command to watch the changes in Kubernetes while the building process is running.

 ```
 kubectl get pods -w
 ```

+![change-the-replicas](./gif/change-the-replicas.gif "Change The Replicas")

->**Note:** In this video, replica size is increased from 1 to 10.
+ >**Note:** In this demonstration, the replica size is increased from 1 to 10.
 To test it modify the `'deployment.yaml'`.

-![change-the-replicas](./gif/change-the-replicas.gif "Change The Replicas")
+ ### Summary

+ Congratulations!
+You’ve successfully set up a continuous integration environment using Jenkins, Slack, and GitHub.
+Integrating GitHub with Jenkins automates deployment, testing, and ensures your projects are always up to date.